-The Georgetown University in Qatar faculty demonstrates an unrivaled commitment to world-class research, teaching, and public service.
-GU-Q faculty members conduct research on a variety of intellectual and social issues.
-They use innovative research techniques to examine matters of concern to the modern world and to gain deeper insights into the ancient world.
+Our faculty members demonstrate an unrivaled commitment to world-class research, teaching, and public service.
+The impactful research they conduct contributes to literature around a variety of intellectual and social issues.
+Through innovative research techniques and collaborations, their research examines matters of concern to the modern world and offers deeper insights into human history, cultural expression, and societal organization and governance.

 Research Sharing Websites